jimbobbennett/mutt-matcher-iot/README.md

 ![Icons for Custom Vision, IoT Central and Raspberry Pi](./images/app-icons.png)

-The application consists of 3 components:
+The application your team will build will consist of 3 components:

 - An image classifier running in the cloud using Microsoft Custom Vision